illinirishi/illinirishi.github.io/README.md

 You can view the visualization by clicking here (https://illinirishi.github.io/) : Final Project for CS 416 - Compare Fuel Economy measured in Miles per Gallon(MPG)in the City vs on the Highway using a scatter plot.
 Do number of Cylinders matter?
 How about Electric Cars with no cylinders?

 About the Visualization
-The chosen narative visualization is an Interactive Slideshow.
+The chosen narrative visualization is an Interactive Slideshow.
 It consists of 3 slides(as Scenes) where the reader has the ability to look at the full dataset as well as highlight data based on a categorical(Engine Cylinders)variable.

 The visualization is based on a dataset from a course assignment for scatter plots... https://flunky.github.io/cars2017.csv.
 The attributes in this dataset are Make(Make of Vehicle), Fuel(Type of Fuel),EngineCylinders(Number of Cylinders in an Engine), AverageHighwayMPG, AverageCityMPG of 146 vehicles from the year 2017.